ligiacavallini/php-guide-pt_BR/pages/php-basics.md

 ## PHP Tags

-Standard Tags – best solution for portability and backwards compatibility, because they are guaranteed to be available and cannot be disabled by changing PHP’s configuration file:
+Standard Tags – best solution for portability and backwards compatibility, because they are guaranteed to be available and cannot be disabled by changing PHP’s configuration file.

 {% highlight php5 linenos %}
 <?php